Camping in Clear Creek County

 Camping in Un-Incorporated Clear Creek County

 Clear Creek County is a wonderful place to camp!
-There are lots of developed campgrounds, and undeveloped areas on United States Forest Service land to camp.
-Plus there is limited camping allowed on county open space property.
+There are a lot of developed campgrounds, and undeveloped areas on United States Forest Service land to camp.
+Plus there is limited camping allowed on County Open Space Property.
+Please reference this guide to camping on Clear Creek County Open Space.
 Camping is also allowed on private property depending on the duration of your camping, and the zoning district of the property that you wish to camp.
 The information provided in this brochure is provided to help you understand the different types of camping, and what permits and approvals are required to camp on private land within un-incorporated Clear Creek County.

 Non-commercial tent and/or *RV camping allowing the owner or guests to camp up to 2 consecutive weeks per year on their property, and up to 1 month per year with a Temporary Camping Permit.